U.S. Route 199: Route description

+US 199 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

+California

+The entire length of US 199 in California is defined in section 499 of the California Streets and Highways Code as Route 199, and that the highway is from "Route 101 near Crescent City to the Oregon state line via the Smith River".

 US 199 begins at a partial interchange with US 101 northeast of Crescent City; Elk Valley Cross Road (County Route D2) connects the two routes just to the north for full access.
 The highway quickly enters the Jedediah Smith Redwoods State Park, climbs over a ridge, crosses the Smith River, and meets State Route 197 (SR 197), which heads northwest to US 101 via the Smith River.
 US 199 follows the banks of the river and its Middle Fork as it takes a steady but curvy climb through the Smith River National Recreation Area in the Six Rivers National Forest, passing the settlements of Hiouchi, Gasquet and Patrick Creek Lodge.
 As it approaches the summit, the Middle Fork Smith River turns east, but US 199 continues northeast, following Griffin Creek to near its source (where there is a rest area), and passing under Hazel View Summit, the border between the Smith River NRA and the Rogue River-Siskiyou National Forest, in the 1963 Collier Tunnel (elevation about 2100 ft).
 (The old curving route over the summit still exists as Oregon Mountain Road.)
 Upon leaving the tunnel, US 199 descends alongside the small Broken Kettle Creek into the Elk Valley and crosses into Oregon.

+US 199 is part of the California Freeway and Expressway System and is eligible to be included in the State Scenic Highway System, though it is not officially designated as a state scenic highway by the California Department of Transportation.